xlink-network/xlink-docs/getting-started/campaigns.md

 ![ALEX Staking Campaign Example](../.gitbook/assets/campaigns/alex-staking-example.png)

-For example, in the **ALEX Liquidity Campaign**, you’ll be directed to add liquidity on a supported DeFi platform.
+Similarly, in the **ALEX Liquidity Campaign**, you’ll be directed to add liquidity on a supported DeFi platform.
 Be sure to follow the specific steps outlined in each campaign.

 ### Step 2: **Bridge Your Assets** (If Required)
 Next, you’ll typically bridge assets from one blockchain to another, depending on the campaign.
 This could include tokens like **aBTC**, **WBTC**, or other supported assets.
 Make sure to check the campaign’s instructions on which assets to bridge and to which chain.